danielnalle/simple-blog-api/README.md

 ## Overview

-Simple Blog API.
-Literally like the name, you can create, read, update, and delete a post.
-It has login and register for authentication.
-You can add a comment and delete a comment from a post.
-This is my first (serious ✨) project to become a Backend Developer.
+**Simple Blog API** — Just like the name, this project lets you create, read, update, and delete posts.
+It includes user authentication with login and registration features.
+You can also add and delete comments on posts.

+This is my first _serious_ ✨ project as I work toward becoming a Backend Developer.

 ## Tech Stack